peterhry/peterhrynkow.com/_posts/2014-09-07-using-svg-to-shrink-your-pngs.markdown

 Notice how the beer can on the Sapporo website has a transparent area (it’s hard to notice but there’s a video playing behind it).
 As a PNG, the beer can graphic would have been over 1.2 MB!
 So how did I get it down to 271KB?

 First, I created two files.
 The first is a regular JPEG without any transparency.
 You can compress this one as much as you like.
 The second is an 8-bit PNG (alpha mask).
-This is just a black and white image that represents the transparent areas of the beer can.
+This is just a grayscale image that represents the transparent areas of the beer can.
 Notice how the PNG is only 11KB; that’s because it contains so few colors and no transparency.

 ![Files]({{ site.baseurl }}/images/2files1.jpg)